rfire12/object-bouncing/README.md

-This is a symbol that bounces inside the console.
+This is a character bouncing inside the console.
 Made using Assembly 8086